 - iii.
 Check the master tour schedule to determine preliminary availability of requested time, including at least 3 weeks lead time.
 Work with requestor to identify an alternative if there is a conflict. - iv.
-Provide tour request information to the Tours Chair, including number and type of vehicles to be involved.

-b.
-Tours Chair
+Provide tour request information to the Tours Chair, including number and type of vehicles to be involved. - b.
+Tours Chair - i.

-i.
 Complete and submit the formal tour request form through the standard tours approval process.
 This process includes submission to DET 1 for approval (via the Museum Director), entry of the tour into the master tours spreadsheet, and notification of the upcoming tour to the Foundation President, the Docent Scheduler, the Docent Educator, as well as to the AFSMM Director to schedule their resources.
 The form should be submitted as soon as the tour date, time and venues have solidified.

-5. Prepare for the tour

-- a.
-Docent Educator and Docent Scheduler - Determine the number of groups the students will be broken into, based on the total numbers of students, as well as the number of chaperones needed from the school (each group needs a chaperone).
+If the tour date is changed after the form has been submitted, this form is not amended and resubmitted.
+For a tour with a change in date one needs to notify the contacts listed in Doc 7 License Information Contacts. - 5.
+Prepare for the tour - a.
+Docent Educator and Docent Scheduler - i.
+Determine the number of groups the students will be broken into, based on the total numbers of students, as well as the number of chaperones needed from the school (each group needs a chaperone).
 Notify the Education Committee. - ii.
 Determine the number of docents needed based on the number of groups and factoring combining stations (or not).
 Schedule qualified docents to staff the stations.
-Designate one experienced docent to lead and provide support to the other docents and resolve issues, if they arise.

-b.
-Education Committee

-- Notify the tour requestor to be prepared to break the students into the number of groups needed and to provide the number of chaperones needed. - ii.
+Designate one experienced docent to lead and provide support to the other docents and resolve issues, if they arise. - b.
+Education Committee - i.
+Notify the tour requestor to be prepared to break the students into the number of groups needed and to provide the number of chaperones needed. - ii.
 Forward all pre-visit educational documentation to the tour requestor, who distributes it to all teachers involved.
 This documentation includes a presentation for the teachers to give to the students, tour guidelines, pre/post tour activities for the students, and any information requested to be distributed by AFSMM. - iii.
 Schedule qualified Tour Guides and Navigators. - iv.
 Prepare the gifts to be given to the students. - v.
 Obtain the names and drivers license information (number and state) of all adults participating.
-Provide this information to the Tours Committee Chair at least 7 days prior to the tour date.

-c.
-Tours Chair

-- i.
-Allocate the required number of official placards and make the required number of dashboard placards. - ii.
+Provide this information to the Tours Committee Chair at least 7 days prior to the tour date. - c.
+Tours Chair - i.
+Allocate the required number of official placards and make the required number of dashboard placards.

 Submit the Education Committee-provided drivers license information to Space Force Security no later than 7 days prior to the tour date, along with the dashboard placard design.